michidk/FakeMCServer/README.md

 You can customize all messages.

 Compile the .jar or download the compiled version here: https://mega.co.nz/#!ad1AUCKD!IDdb8dw8hCcy_r0InkkBK58OOEEuVEv_gNGt-L__QVk<br />
-the open cmd, goto the folder that contains the file (with cd), and run it with:<br />
+then open cmd, goto the folder that contains the file (with cd), and run it with:<br />
 java -jar FakeMCServer.jar -ip localhost -port 25565<br />
 (you can change the ip and port)<br />
 <br />